November 24, 2024

 Our goal is to calculate the magnitude and phase of this transfer function.
 In this tutorial, we assumed a particular form of the transfer function.
 However, everything explained in this tutorial can easily be generalized to other forms of transfer functions.

 The first step when computing the phase and magnitude is to compute the sinusoidal transfer function.
-This transfer function is obtained by substituting by in (1), where is the imaginary unit and is the angular frequency.
+This transfer function is obtained by substituting s by j\omega in (1), where j is the imaginary unit and \omega is the angular frequency.
 As the result of this substitution, we obtain

 After some transformation that we will explain later in this tutorial, this complex number can be represented as follows